Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "Okay.
 Really.
 What’s the catch?"
 Allison demanded.
 "I know your reputation’s important to you Mister Byron, but-"

 "Trade," Byron said, simply.
-"It might be that I won’t live to see it, but the Group is going to outlive me, and sooner or later the...Akyawentans?"
+"It might be that I won’t live to see it, but the Group is going to outlive me, and sooner or later the...
+Akyawentans?"

 "The People," Xiù said.
-"It’s...tough to use their word."
+"It’s... tough to use their word."

 "Every species call themselves *’The People’,"* Hurt opined.
 "What’s *their* way of saying it?"